CESSProject/cess-proving-system/cess-sp-porep/README.md

 The _**Proof-of-Replication**_ uses Stacked DRG (SDR) designed by [**Ben Fisch at EUROCRYPT19**](https://eprint.iacr.org/2018/702.pdf).
 SDR uses Depth Robust Graph to ensure the sector has been encoded with a slow and non-parallelizable sequential process.

-The proof size in SRD is too large to store it in blockchain this is mostly due to the large amount of Merkle tree proofs required to achieve security.
+The proof size in SDR is too large to store it in blockchain this is mostly due to the large amount of Merkle tree proofs required to achieve security.
 SDR verification algorithm is built using an arithmetic circuit and uses SNARKs to prove that SDR proof was evaluated correctly.

 ## PoRep Circuit